Which place is cheaper, Sucre or El Calafate?

 Sucre is famous for its gorgeous town center and delightful climate, making it for many Bolivia's most beautiful city.
 Also considered the symbolic heart of the nation, 'La ciudad blanca' or the white city has preserved stunning whitewashed buildings sheltering pretty patios and other beauties of colonial architecture.
 The city was declared a UNESCO World Heritage site in 1991 and is under strict controls on development.
 It offers many attractions including historic buildings and a renowned theatre, but you can also wander around prehistoric sites and discover indigenous culture in the surrounding towns and countryside.

-For some great organized tour ideas, see The Best Hiking & Trekking Tours in Argentina, The Best Adventure Tours to Argentina, The Best 3-Day Tours from La Paz, and The Best Hiking & Trekking Tours in Bolivia.
+For some great organized tour ideas, see The Best 2-Week Tours from Buenos Aires, The Best Hiking & Trekking Tours in Argentina, The Best 3-Day Tours from La Paz, and The Best Hiking & Trekking Tours in Bolivia.

 Looking for a hotel in El Calafate or Sucre?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.